Skip to content

 rosetta stone

-The Rosetta Stone is such a valuable key from the past that uncovers much about the ancient Egyptians.
-The Stone enabled researchers to learn more about ancient Egypt’s mysterious culture by deciphering hieroglyphic inscriptions found on tomb walls, pyramids, and other ancient Egyptian monuments.
+The Rosetta Stone is a valuable key from the past that uncovers much about the ancient Egyptians.
+The Stone enabled researchers to learn more about ancient Egypt’s mysterious culture by deciphering hieroglyphic inscriptions on tomb walls, pyramids, and other ancient Egyptian monuments.

 How big is the Rosetta Stone?

-What does the Rosetta Stone actually tell us?
+What does the Rosetta Stone tell us?

-The symbols carved on the Stone represent a decree that dates back to 196 B.C. by a group of Egyptian religious leaders and Egypt’s ruler, Ptolemy V. The symbols written on the Stone, which we later discovered are different languages, make it an important tool in helping researchers understand the long-forgotten language.
+The symbols carved on the Stone represent a decree that dates back to 196 B.C. by a group of Egyptian religious leaders and Egypt’s ruler, Ptolemy V. The symbols written on the Stone, which we later discovered are different languages, make it an essential tool in helping researchers understand the long-forgotten language.

-Why is the Stone known as the “Rosetta stone”?
+Why is the Stone known as the “Rosetta Stone”?

 How did the Rosetta Stone end up in the British Museum?